jeffThompson/CollisionDetection/BookMarkdownFiles/poly-point.md

-## POLYGON/POINT
+# POLYGON/POINT
-Circle and rectangle collisions are great, and often simplifying collision of complex shapes using bounding boxes and circles makes the most sense.
-But there are times when we have complicated shapes and want more accuracy.
-Fortunately, while the way we apply them can get a bit complicated, many of the methods used in the remaining examples use ideas we've already covered.
+Circle and rectangle collisions are great, and often simplifying the collision of complex shapes using bounding boxes and circles makes sense.
+But there are times when we want more accuracy.
+Fortunately, most of the remaining examples use ideas we've already covered, even if how we apply them gets more complicated.

-In this example, we'll check if a point is inside a complex polygon.
+In this first example, we'll check if a point is inside a complex polygon.
 We define our polygon using a set of X/Y points called *vertices*.
 To store these points, we'll use an array of `PVector` objects.
-If you haven't used PVectors before, they simply store X/Y (or X/Y/Z) coordinates.
+PVectors simply store X/Y (or X/Y/Z) coordinates.
 This makes storing points a little easier, and Processing gives us some fancy math for PVectors that would be tricky otherwise.
+If you haven't used PVectors before, read at least the first part of [this tutorial on the Processing site](https://processing.org/tutorials/pvector/) before continuing.

-First, we create an array of four PVectors:
+First, we create an array of four PVectors, one for each corner of our polygon:

 	PVector[] vertices = new PVector[4];

-Then, we set their positions.
-Here we're drawing a distorted trapezoid, but you could make more complicated shapes, or even randomize the points!
+Then, we set their X/Y positions.
+Here we're drawing a distorted trapezoid (like above), but you could make more complicated shapes, or even randomize the points!

 	vertices[0] = new PVector(200,100);		// set X/Y position
   	vertices[1] = new PVector(400,130);
   	vertices[2] = new PVector(350,300);
   	vertices[3] = new PVector(250,300);

 To check for collision, we're going to use a separate boolean variable.
-This will be inside our function later.
+This will be inside our function later, so if this gets confusing, jump to the full example at the bottom.

 	boolean collision = false;

 Then we need to go through the vertices one-by-one.
-To do this we use a for loop.
-But also want the next vertex in the list, so we use a second variable.
+To do this we use a for loop with the variable `current`.
+But also want the next vertex in the list so we can form a line (a side of the polygon).
+To do this, we use a second variable called `next`.
 Here's what the loop looks like:

 	int next = 0;
   	for (int current=0; current<vertices.length; current++) {